superterrific/dana-byerly/src/notes/fun-with-image-optimization.md

 I don't have that many images on the site so it was a relatively easy update, but even with the laziest approach possible of using the defaults at [Squoosh]({{ tools.squoosh }}) the difference in file size was impressive.

 According to Lighthouse the image size totals for the [Projects landing page](/projects/) were...
-* **1,721 k** total using a set of images sized for breakpoints
+* **1,721k** total using a set of images sized for breakpoints
-* **523.4 k** total using next-generation formats
+* **523.4k** total using next-generation formats

 That's almost 70% smaller just using the Squoosh default settings.
-With a little more fine-tuning I was able to get it down to 300.9 k, or 83% smaller.
+With a little more fine-tuning I was able to get it down to 300.9k, or 83% smaller.
 Of course Lighthouse is using AVIF for those totals, so the percentage would be a bit less with WebP.
 Still it's very much a nice performance bump as well as a progressive enhancement, otherwise known as a win-win!

 {% figure %}
   <picture>